 - MELAB: 87

-- Transfer students: you will not have to take the test if you have at least 45 transferrable credit hours.
+You will not have to take the test if you have at least 45 transferrable-to-IU credit hours.

-- Graduate students: you will not have to take the test if your graduate department waives the requirement.
-However, if you are an Associate Instructor (AI) and are not a native English speaker, you are subject to the TEPAIC (Test of English Proficiency for International Associate Instructor Candidates).
+You will not have to take the test if your graduate department waives the requirement.
+However, if you are an Associate Instructor (AI) and are not a native English speaker, you have to take the Test of English Proficiency for International Associate Instructor Candidates (TEPIAC).

 Why do I have to take the IAET?

 IU is committed to helping all of our students succeed academically.
-We know that English language proficiency is a critical component of that success for students whose first language is not English.
+We know that English language proficiency is a critical component of that success.
 By giving this test to incoming students like you, we can identify specific areas in which you may need additional English language study to be academically successful.

 The IAET takes into account the specific coursework demands at IU.
 IU instructors familiar with these demands actually grade the test.
 And since the test takes place immediately before you begin your studies at IU, it assesses your current skills

 The test takes approximately four hours, and includes the following parts:

 - Writing test 1: narrative writing